Seirdy/seirdy.one/content/posts/website-best-practices.md

 Requesting a high number of cached resources can decrease performance of the cache, causing browsers to [bypass the cache](https://simonhearne.com/2020/network-faster-than-cache/).
 The effect is especially pronounced on low-end phones and mechanical hard drives.

 One way to help browsers decide which disk-cached resources to prioritize is to use immutable assets.
 Include the `immutable` directive in your `cache-control` headers, and cache-bust modified assets by changing their URLs.
+You can also keep your asset counts low by combining textual assets (e.g. CSS) and inlining small resources.

 {{<codefigure>}} {{< codecaption >}} The only external assets on my pages are images and a web app manifest (for icons); I mark these assets as "immutable" and cache-bust them by including checksums in their filenames. {{< /codecaption >}}